branding, print, interactive

 By honoring the University's storied past while exploring their commitment to the promise of science for the next generation.

 The project incorporated not only centennial branding to drive integrated marketing and communications, but also community building to influence the public’s experience of scientific research.

 To create a dialogue with the non-scientific New York community, Rockefeller sponsored a series of events examining the connection between art and science, a natural given the university's historic and contemporary architecture, art and music programming.

 To foster dialogue about the discoveries taking place on campus, events were planned to inspire the public to view science through other lenses.
-Music, Art Theater and Architecture were some of the ways we culled out audience.
+The integration of Science with Music, Art, Theater, and Architecture increased our prospective audience.

-The public was invited on campus to tour sculptures on loan from the Museum of Modern Art's Sculpture Garden (conveniently under construction at the time) was installed on the upper level of the Dan Kiley designed landscape.
-Glen Laurey's presentation on the process inaugurated a new lecture series.
+The public was invited on campus to tour sculptures on loan from the Museum of Modern Art's (MoMA) Sculpture Garden was installed on the upper level of the Dan Kiley designed landscape.
+(MoMA's Sculpture was undergoing renovation at the time..)
+MoMA's curator Glen Laurey's presentation on the process inaugurated a new lecture series.

-The Abby Aldrich Rockefeller Sculpture Garden is meant to be an integral component of the Museum's display areas.
+The Abby Aldrich Rockefeller Sculpture Garden is an integral component of the Museum's display areas.
 It's an outdoor gallery, carefully defined, that engages with the urban rhythmic space of New York.